Quick Links

 Year 1 teachers can be contacted via year1@earlsfield.wandsworth.sch.uk

 We look forward to working with you to support the children with their reading development.
-We will continue to share reading books and spelling words in your child’s pupil handbook.
+Group Phonics will continue and we will share reading books and spelling words in your child’s pupil handbook.
 Please encourage your child to read and practise their spellings regularly.

 Thank you to all parents and carers for your ongoing support to your teachers and your children.
-If you have any questions or queries please do not hesitate to email our Year One address.
+If you have any questions or queries please do not hesitate to email our Year 1 address

 Key Learning